bigeasy/cadence/design.markdown

 I don't see a second breakage, but I like the notion of being explicit in calling these.
 I can't imagine a case of using an `error` callback where things might not happen.
-We looked at using `step` to create  callbacks above, but I imagine that when we have the zero to many issue arrise with callbacks, we could so something like the following.
+We looked at using `step` to create  callbacks above, but I imagine that when we have the zero to many issue arise with callbacks, we could so something like the following.

 ```javascript